kosmios1/Beetle-Quest/doc/report.typ

 #linebreak()

 The scan results can be obtained executing `./scan-images.sh`, which is placed in `beetle-quest/tests/`, the output will be found inside `trivy_scan_results/` in the same folder.
-For the sake of space, we will only report the results of the summary of th scan on _admin service_, the other results are similar as all services images are based on `debian 12.8`.
+For the sake of space, we will only report the results of the summary of the scan on _admin service_, the other results are similar as all services images are based on `debian 12.8`.

 #linebreak()